Seeker of Legends Preview

 Don’t do it.

 He was about to turn away when he spotted something in the air above her house.
-A bird, carrying something in its talons.
+A black bird carrying something in its talons.
 It landed on her roof – on the chimney-like structure there – and dropped something into it.
 Then it flew away.

 A carrier pigeon, Hunter realized.
 Vi had received a contract from a client from a carrier pigeon a few weeks ago, before they’d gone back to Tykus.

-He hesitated for a moment longer, then strode to the front door, opening it and stepping inside.
+He hesitated for a moment longer, then walked up to the front door, opening it and stepping inside.

 A small bed sat in one corner, dolls and stuffed animals all around it.
 Vi’s childhood possessions, filled with her essence.
 She’d kept them to restore her humanity after experimenting with wild artifacts.
 Weapons hung from the walls, each filled with the skills of ancient warriors.
 Only one was missing…the mace he’d taken two weeks ago, after returning from the Ironclad lair.

 His gaze fell to a small opening in the wall, where the chimney-like structure – a mail chute – met the floor.
 There was a rolled-up piece of parchment there.
-He bent over to grab it, pulling off the wax seal and unrolling it.
-There was writing on the page, letters that resembled English, but were different enough to make reading them difficult:
+He bent over to grab it, peeling off the wax seal and unrolling it.
+There was writing on the page, letters that resembled English, but were different enough to make reading them difficult.
+He studied it, interpreting as best he could:

 Need to speak with you.
-New job, great perks.
-Just business, I promise.
+New job, usual perks.

 Hunter stared at the page, feeling a burst of excitement.
 It was one of Vi’s clients, that was certain.
 Without the support of the Guild of Seekers, and without knowing any of Vi’s clients, he’d resorted to staking out the King’s Road, waiting for carriages to pass and intercepting them in hopes of retrieving artifacts.
 He’d had to wait a few days for the last carriage to come, and he’d been lucky that it’d been a Seeker carriage.
 The last two carriages he’d ambushed hadn’t carried anything of value at all.
 Two weeks of hunting, and he had very little to show for it.
-Word would get out that someone was attacking the carriages, and he had no doubt that soldiers would be sent to patrol the road.
-It wouldn’t be long before he’d have to abandon that strategy.
+Sooner or later word would get out that someone was attacking the carriages, and he had no doubt that soldiers would be sent to patrol the road.
+It wouldn’t be long before he’d have to abandon that strategy…and he hadn’t come up with a backup plan yet.

 But if he could get access to Vi’s clients…